Catalog Archives - 2007-2008 Graduate Programs

 |Academic Honesty Policy||Withdrawal and Refund Policy|

 |Membership in GSBA||Satisfactory Academic Progress Policy|

 |Normal Procedure for Resolving Academic Disputes||Satisfactory Academic Progress Review Process|

-A student must complete a minimum of 32 quarter credit hours (24 semester credit hours in School of Education Programs) of coursework at Benedictine University at the 500 level or above.
+A student must complete a minimum of 32 quarter credit hours (24 semester credit hours in the semester-based programs) of coursework at Benedictine University at the 500 level or above.
 This requirement is known as the academic residency requirement.
 For students in dual degree programs, the residency requirement is 64 quarter credit hours.

 All coursework with a grade below C must be repeated for the course to apply toward graduation and/or certificate requirements.
 Courses designated as foundation courses, as identified in the catalog, require a grade of a B or higher to apply toward graduation/certificate requirements.

 |Candidates previous coursework in related areas will be evaluated on an individual basis to determine transfer credit and course substitutions.
 Requests for transfer credit or course substitution should be discussed with a faculty advisor.|

 |In order to qualify for transfer credit, the course must be an appropriate graduate-level course, must have been taken within the last five years and must have resulted in a grade of B or higher.
 Students must submit transcripts for departmental approval prior to the end of the first term after acceptance.|